CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

 * After login to SD Desktop, the user can start a pre-built computing environment (Linux OS), on-demand; available options offer the capability of doing simple statistical analysis to machine learning.

-* To comply with the regulation, virtual Desktops for registry data are completely isolated from the internet and other services: you can only access the data you have requested from Findata;
+* To comply with the regulation, virtual Desktops for seconday use are completely isolated from the internet and other services: you can only access the data you have requested from Findata;

 * SD Desktop can be used to work with any type of data: text files, images, audio files, video, and genetic data.
 However, the virtual Desktop includes [a limited set of pre-installed software](../../data/sensitive-data/sd_desktop.md#default-programs-available-on-sd-desktop) (open source).
 Only Findata can import additional programs to the Desktop.